Flat Clearance Blackheath Accessibility Statement

 Blackheath flat clearance accessibility notice

+A large, yellow metal skip bin with a rectangular shape and reinforced side panels, placed on a concrete pavement adjacent to a residential apartment building.
+The skip's exterior shows signs of dirt and wear, with some visible rust and peeling paint, and it has a tilting rear panel that is partially lifted, indicating recent or ongoing rubbish removal work.
+The surrounding environment includes a small patch of grass and dirt beside the pavement, with a multi-storey brown residential building in the background, featuring balconies and window openings.
+The area appears to be a designated waste collection point or accessible space for rubbish disposal, consistent with local rubbish removal services in Blackheath.
+Flat Clearance Blackheath's name naturally aligns with the context of waste management in this area, and the scene depicts the typical setting for bulk rubbish disposal via skip bins in a residential environment.
 Flat Clearance Blackheath is committed to ensuring that our services are accessible to everyone, including residents and clients across the Blackheath area who need assistance with flat clearance, removals or property clearance.
 This statement explains the steps we have taken to support accessibility, our adherence to recognised standards, and how we make ongoing improvements.
 We aim to make information clear and operations as inclusive as possible for all users, including those who rely on assistive technologies.

 We follow the Web Content Accessibility Guidelines (WCAG) 2.1 at the AA conformance level for our online information relevant to service delivery, booking pages and customer-facing content that communicates our flat clearance services in Blackheath.
 Our goal is to meet the technical criteria for perceivable, operable, understandable and robust experiences so people can find and act on information without barriers.

+A large commercial rubbish disposal truck parked on a paved area, loaded with tightly packed bales of mixed waste materials in various colors and textures, including papers, plastics, and textiles, secured inside an open-top container with vertical metal supports.
+In the foreground, a man wearing a high-visibility vest and jeans is standing near the rear of the truck, partially turned away from the camera.
+The background features a clear sky and another vehicle, indicating an outdoor environment in the vicinity of Blackheath or nearby in southeast London, where Flat Clearance Blackheath provides rubbish removal services.
+The scene depicts a professional waste management operation, with visible debris scattered on the ground near the truck, emphasizing the process of clearing waste from commercial or residential properties.
 Our site and service communications are designed with clear structure: headings, semantic markup, and descriptive link text to improve navigation for screen readers and other assistive tools.
 We provide alternative text for images where appropriate and use accessible form controls for enquiries related to flat clearance in the Blackheath district.
 In addition to on-page markup, we test interactive elements for keyboard accessibility and logical tab order.

 Key accessibility features include an emphasis on screen-reader support and keyboard operability.
 We regularly evaluate our content so that live booking forms, quotes and service explanations are reachable using a keyboard alone.
 Where possible we use ARIA attributes to clarify roles and states, but also prioritise native HTML elements to maintain predictable behavior across assistive technologies.